ratnesh-maurya/365-Days-of-DevOps/Day 5,6/tutorial/README.md

 Before using this repository, make sure you have the following:

+1. **AWS Account and S3 Bucket:**
+ - Create an AWS account if you don't have one.
-1. An AWS account with an S3 bucket created for hosting the website.
+ - Set up an S3 bucket to host the Nanoc website.

+2. **IAM Credentials:**
-2. AWS IAM credentials with the necessary permissions (see IAM policy in the repository).
+ - Generate IAM credentials with the necessary permissions.
+Refer to the IAM policy in the repository for required permissions.

+3. **GitHub Repository:**
-3. GitHub repository containing the Nanoc website source code.
+ - Have a GitHub repository containing the Nanoc website source code.

 ## GitHub Actions Workflow

 The GitHub Actions workflow defined in this repository performs the following tasks:

+1. **Checkout Repository:**
-1. **Checkout Repository**: Checks out the source code from the repository.
+ - Checks out the source code from the repository.

-2. **Set up Ruby and Nanoc**: Installs Ruby, Bundler, Nanoc, and other required gems.
+2. **Set up Ruby and Nanoc:**
+ - Installs Ruby, Bundler, Nanoc, and other required gems.

-3. **Build Nanoc Website**: Navigates to the `tutorial` directory and compiles the Nanoc website.
+3. **Build Nanoc Website:**
+ - Navigates to the `tutorial` directory and compiles the Nanoc website.

-4. **Set AWS credentials**: Configures AWS credentials for the GitHub Actions workflow using the provided secrets.
+4. **Set AWS Credentials:**
+ - Configures AWS credentials for the GitHub Actions workflow using the provided secrets.

-5. **Push to S3**: Syncs the compiled Nanoc website in the `tutorial/output/` directory to the specified S3 bucket.
+5. **Push to S3:**
+ - Syncs the compiled Nanoc website in the `tutorial/output/` directory to the specified S3 bucket.

 ### Workflow Code